-There are lots of exciting features about modern monitors for gamers, but one of the most impactful is high refresh rate.
-It makes everything look smoother and can even make you a better gamer by improving the rate with which your inputs are recognized.
-60Hz is the standard, but because of how powerful modern graphics cards are, a 144Hz refresh rate is really where you want to be.
+There are lots of exciting features about modern monitors for gamers, but one of the most impactful is a high refresh rate.
+It makes everything look smoother and can even make you a better gamer by improving the rate at which your inputs are recognized.
+60Hz is the standard, but because of how powerful modern graphics cards are, a 144Hz refresh rate is really where you want your best monitor to be.

 Why you should buy this: It’s the G-Sync version of our favorite 144Hz display.